-earned income disregards of the first \$65 of earned income per wage earner plus 50% of the remaining earned income of the assistance unit, with a dollar for dollar reduction from benefit level for household size thereafter.
+- a.
+Determination of initial and on-going eligibility for Refugee Cash Assistance is based on income and asset verification prospectively for initial eligibility and the first two months and retrospectively for months three through eight for any refugee not eligible for the Minnesota Family Investment Program.
+Refugee Cash Assistance income and asset eligibility follow Minnesota Family Investment Program policy.
+Refugee Cash Assistance applies earned income disregards of the first \$65 of earned income per wage earner plus 50% of the remaining earned income of the assistance unit, with a dollar for dollar reduction from benefit level for household size thereafter.
 Counted assets must not exceed \$10,000 to be eligible for Refugee Cash Assistance.
 Employment status and income are assessed on a monthly basis.
 In PPP locations, participants meet with RCA eligibility coordinators in person on a monthly basis to receive RCA benefits via check.
 This allows for regular updates on any changes that may impact eligibility.
-In non-PPP sites, participants are required to report any change in income, household composition, or basis of eligibility within 10 days of the change.
+In non-PPP sites, participants are required to report any change in income, household composition, or basis of eligibility within 10 days of the change. - b.

-b.
 Assistance levels are based on the size of the assistance unit.
 Payment standards are listed below for both the Minnesota Family Investment Program and Refugee Cash Assistance participants.
 Refugee Cash Assistance applies a \$65 standard disregard per wage earner plus a 50% disregard on remaining earned income in the assistance unit, with a dollar for dollar reduction in cash benefits thereafter.

 Payment standards by household size

-Household size Minnesota Family Investment Refugee Cash Assistance
+Household size Minnesota Family Investment Program payment standard through 1/31/20204 Minnesota Family Investment Program payment standard as of 2/1/2020 5 Refugee Cash Assistance payment standard

-Program payment standard Payment Standard

-1 \$360 \$360
+1 \$360 \$460 \$460

-2 \$547 \$547
+2 \$547 \$647 \$647

-3 \$642 N/A
+3 \$642 \$742 N/A

-4 \$731 N/A
+4 \$731 \$831 N/A

-5 \$807 N/A
+5 \$807 \$907 N/A

-c.
-The state follows requirements related to financial eligibility and consideration of resources and income as outlined in 45 CFR 400.59.
+- c.
+The state follows requirements related to financial eligibility and consideration of resources and income as outlined in 45 CFR 400.59. - d.

-d.
 The Public-Private Partnership model provides transportation assistance to participants who are actively seeking employment and are engaged with their employment provider.
 Job search activities are verified on a monthly basis to ensure compliance prior to issuance of transportation assistance.
-Vouchers are purchased in the amount of \$42.50 or \$40 per month, depending on the local transit system in PPP sites.
+Vouchers are purchased to support monthly travel costs for job search activities, based on the local transit system in PPP sites. - e.

-e.
 The State annually develops budgets for direct assistance and administration costs of the Public-Private Partnership model for Refugee Cash Assistance, which are monitored to ensure spending is within approved limits.
 RCA expenses submitted as a part of the Cash and Medical Assistance estimate are based on projected number of primary, secondary, SIV and asylee arrivals and the average number of months on assistance for each enrollee.
-Because there is little variance in assistance levels, if arrival projections are within the projected amount, the
+Because there is little variance in assistance levels, if arrival projections are within the projected amount, the estimate will be in line with projected expenses.
+The administrative costs for RCA stay consistent across arrival patterns.